Faieee/final_project/README.md

 ![image (5)](https://user-images.githubusercontent.com/68654746/198133705-af4e9333-d8fd-432d-8d5f-c962b369b1b4.png)

 ### Preliminary data preprocessing
-Our first step was loading the data in Jupyter Notebook and perform a preliminary exploration of the Census dataset.
+- Our first step was loading the data in Jupyter Notebook and performing a preliminary exploration of the 1994 Census dataset.
 Dropping a few columns first, we wanted to focus on age, final weight, education (in numerical form), capital gain and loss, and hours per week worked.

-Below is a table summarizing the data descriptive statistic:
+- Below is a table summarizing the data's descriptive statistics:
 ![census_description](https://user-images.githubusercontent.com/68654746/198146984-9a471231-4242-41b2-b3b6-41b25485f523.jpg)

-We then pulled unique values and examined if there were any duplicate values in each of the columns of the dataset.
+- We then pulled unique values and examined if there were any duplicate values in each of the columns of the dataset.
 Once we cleaned our data, we extracted some preliminary tables, but found that we still needed to drop several more columns and values in order to be able to develop better visualizations and statistical findings.
 That led us to created cleaned adult_c2.data, adult_c2.names, and census_data_education csv.

-Further analysis and visualizations were completed using Python libraries and VBA.
+- Further analysis and visualizations were completed using Python libraries and VBA.
 We also formed a connection string with SQLAlchemy and created a schema in PostgreSQL.

-Below is our ERD diagram with relationships:
+**Below is our ERD diagram with relationships:**

 ![ERD](https://user-images.githubusercontent.com/68654746/199123519-214ec72d-2913-477e-8102-7e0dd8b358ce.png)

 ### Database
 [Link to SQL database](https://github.com/Faieee/final_project/blob/main/QuickDBD_schema.sql)